-Failing to notify a breach when required to do so can result in a penalties.
+Failing to notify a breach when required to do so can result in a heavy fine up to £8.7 million or 2 per cent of your global turnover (ref ICO website).
 The fine can be combined with the ICO's other corrective powers under Article 58.